taosdata/grafanaplugin/README.md

     （2）When deleting a data source, it is necessary to first clear the imported alarm rules.

-    After adding the data source, you will see the automatically imported alarm configuration in the alert management menu.
+    After adding the data source, you will see the automatically imported alert configuration in the alert management menu.
     ![data source configuration](https://raw.githubusercontent.com/taosdata/grafanaplugin/feat/TD-30670/assets/alert-rule.png)

 2. Grafana 7.5 versions